landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 <img src="/assets/img/blog/nature-aerial-photography-natural-landscape-reflection-water-resources-natural-environment-1503703-pxhere.com.jpg" style="float:right;width:40%;height:auto"/>

-## The Sustainable Watersheds Group is recruiting two PhD students in water quality modelling for August 2024!
+## The Landscape Ecohydrology Group is currently not accepting applications for graduate students for Fall 2024

-The Sustainable Watersheds Group in the Department of Environmental Sciences at the University of Virginia is recruiting two PhD students for August 2024!
-We're looking for motivated and enthusiastic students that are interested in advancing our knowledge of the natural infrastructure in the environment (e.g. streams, wetlands, lakes) as nature-based solutions to protect our water resources.
+[Graduate Positions]

+[Undergraduate Opportunities]

+## [Graduate Positions]{.underline}

+The following funded positions below are [**filled**]{.underline}.
+If you are a potential graduate student with your own funding or would like to apply in a future year, please contact Dr. Cheng directly.

-### Available Positions
+### Closed Positions (Fall 2024)

 **Position 1:** Quantifying the role of 'biogeochemical hotspots' (e.g. wetlands, riparian zones, etc.) in modifying water quality at watershed scales.
 Potential research areas could include: estimating changes in landscape biogeochemical cycles due to hydrologic extremes; quantifying how different management strategies of wetlands, reservoirs and/or riparian zones affect nutrient and contaminant fluxes to downstream waters, etc.; using machine or deep learning models to predict occurrences of algal blooms